5:5:24

 A post/video on the difference between being immature and being mature.
 A subject most men never talk about despite the crisis in maturity that plagues our digital society.

 What does it take for a man to grow up?
 What is growing up?
+What is being an adult when everyone has turned into a child?

 As I’ve written, in1970s movies, adults were the norm.
 They were our primary identification and influence.
 And for that reason anyone at any age could identify with their lives and struggles—their beauty—onscreen.
 Adults were not considered “old” because adults were all we had to aspire to!
 This had its pluses and minuses.
 Childhood and its duration is a Victorian invention, which means we keep extending the window of childhood, postponing adulthood and maturity altogether.
 As a child, I routinely watched movies with 30 something and 40 something year old characters and found them riveting and relatable.
 Magical and mysterious.
 I wanted to grow up and be like them.
 I wanted to grow up and be an adult with an adult life.